 Individual identification of elephants will give population size

 It is extremely difficult to understand the habitat needs and social dynamics of an elephant population, and how to reduce or solve its conflict with people, without knowing how many elephants there are.
 The only way to get an accurate count of forest-dwelling elephants is through individual identification - in other words getting to know each elephant individually.

 Until recently the population was thought to number around 450 elephants.
 A survey carried out by the Department of Wildlife Conservation in 2008, which involved counting elephants at waterholes over a 48 hour period, suggested that the population is much higher.

 Although there have been suggestions that the higher numbers indicate that the population is undergoing rapid growth, based on what Joyce observed during a visit in September 2008 we suggest that previous estimates were inaccurate.
 Rapid growth is not corroborated by the perceptible dearth of younger elephants (at least compared to our experience from growing populations in Africa).
 Our impression based on the observed age structure of the Minneriya-Kaudulla population is that although there are more elephants than originally thought, the population is stable - or may even be in decline.

-The increasing numbers of elephants gathering around the reservoirs and an age structure with a disproportionate number of older elephants could instead indicate a declining population under pressure from human activities outside.
-Individual identification, demographic and ranging data are, therefore, needed to make sense of the apparently contradictory suggestions and to determine how best to ensure the long-term survival of this population and its co-existence with people.
+The increasing numbers of elephants gathering around the reservoirs and an age structure with a disproportionate number of older elephants could indicate a declining population under pressure from human activities outside.
+Individual identification in combination with demographic and ranging data are needed to make sense of the apparently contradictory suggestions and to determine how best to ensure the long-term survival of this population and its co-existence with people.

 This article was published 26 February 2009.